Fatma-Alwasmi/Fatma-Alwasmi/README.md

 - **Course:** Field Programmable Devices
 - Implemented a 25-tap complex FIR Filter and CORDIC Rotator for signal processing on a Zynq FPGA.

+### Control karaoke Circuit
+= **Course:** circuit and Devices class
+- Built and designed a tone control/karaoke PCB circuit for volume, bass, and treble management.

 ## Software Projects 💻

 ### C Library